ratulb/programming_problems_and_datastructures_in_rust/README.md

-#algos_in_rust
 This project shows how common algorithms and data structures can be created in rust from first principles.
-These implementations not based on how they may have created in rust libraries - but how some body coming from a different programming language might attempt to create them.
+These implementations not based on how they may have been created in rust libraries - but how some body coming from a different programming language might attempt to create them.